Authentic Lessons for 21st Century Learning

 Go to slide 7.
 After viewing both videos, distribute a copy of the attached Draw an Initial Model handout to each student.
 Students should use the handout to draw an initial model of the forces they witnessed through the videos.
 Next, sort students into groups of 3–4.

 Have students share their initial models and summaries with their group members.
 Have them record similarities and differences among their drawings.
-As a group, they should create an explanation of what is occurring and to which of Newton’s law it applies.
+As a group, they should create an explanation of what is occurring and which of Newton’s laws applies.
 Have each group share out their explanations.

 Face-to-Face